 Bio

-Dr. Marston is the founder and Artistic Director of two successful brass chamber ensembles, Omni Brass and the Resonance Brass Choir, and in that capacity has performed and taught both nationally and internationally, giving master classes at Cal State Los Angeles, the University of Texas at Tyler, Baylor University, Lamar University, Texas A&M University Corpus Christi, Texas Christian University, and numerous middle and high school programs across the country.
-Her ensembles have also been featured at the TCU Trombone Summit, the Houston Symphony League Chamber Music Series, the San Jacinto College Brass Symposium, Menil Fest (Houston), Café Corotu (Panama City, Panama), the Clarion at Brazosport College, and the International Trombone Festival (Redlands, CA).
-She has also commissioned and premiered numerous works, including brass and percussion ensembles by Charles Halka (Northbound, 2017), Stephen Bachicha (Three Sculptural Impressions, 2016), Joseph Schenck (Fanfare, 2015), Henry Darragh (Levelled Out, 2013), and Isiah Castro (Close Call, 2017).
+Past master classes and recitals include appearances at the University of Southern California, Cal State Los Angeles, the University of Texas at Tyler, Baylor University, Lamar University, Texas A&M University Corpus Christi, Texas Christian University, Northern Kentucky University, Wright State University, Ohio University, University of Northern Colorado, Colorado State University, and numerous middle and high school programs across the country.
+As the founder of many successful chamber ensembles, Karen has also been featured at the TCU Trombone Summit, the Houston Symphony League Chamber Music Series, the San Jacinto College Brass Symposium, Menil Fest (Houston), Café Corotu (Panama City, Panama), and the Clarion at Brazosport College, in addition to appearances at major industry events such as the International Trombone Festival and the International Women’s Brass Conference.

-As a researcher, Karen has completed an extensive dissertation project focusing on the causes and pedagogical interventions relevant to focal task specific embouchure dystonia, and her work has twice been published in the Journal of the International Trombone Association.
-In 2020, she also completed an open-source textbook for college-level music appreciation courses, currently available for free use online.
-Dr. Marston’s arrangements can be heard on both Omni Brass releases – The Red Album (2014), and Omnify (2016) – and are available commercially through Brassworks4.
+As a researcher, Karen has completed an extensive dissertation project on the causes and pedagogical interventions related to focal task-specific embouchure dystonia, with her work published twice in the Journal of the International Trombone Association.
+In 2020, she also completed an open-source textbook for college-level music appreciation courses, currently available for free online.

+As Director of both the International Trombone Festival and SoCal Trombone Day, Dr. Marston is a leading figure in the trombone community, collaborating with students, teachers, and artists worldwide.
 Karen has received performance and pedagogy grants from the San Jacinto Foundation, the Brown Foundation, the American Chamber Music Players of New York, and the Houston Arts Alliance.

-As Director of both the International Trombone Festival and SoCal Trombone Day, Dr. Marston is at the forefront of the trombone community, and enjoys collaborations with students, teachers, and artists from around the world.

-Karen is an artist for Rath Trombones, England.
+Karen is an artist for Rath Trombones (England).

-Bachelor of Music, B.M., Trombone, the University of North Texas, 1994
+Bachelor of Music, B.M., Trombone, University of North Texas, 1994

 Master of Music, M.M., Trombone, Rice University, 1999